devlucassantos/vnc-summarizer/README.md

-# vnc-write-api
+# vnc-summarizer

 🌍 *[English](README.md) ∙ [Português](README_pt.md)*

-`vnc-write-api` is the repository responsible for coordinating data modifications in the [Você na Câmara (VNC)](#você-na-câmara-vnc) platform databases.
-In this repository you will find the source code of the VNC Write API and also the container responsible for executing this code, so you can easily run the project.
+`vnc-summarizer` is the repository responsible for the software that summarizes the propositions displayed in the [Você na Câmara (VNC)](#você-na-câmara-vnc) platform.
+In this repository you will find the source code for the main VNC software and also the container responsible for running this code, so you can easily run the project.

 ## How to run

 ### Prerequisites

-To run this code you will need to fill in some fields of the `.env` file present in the _config_ directory (`./src/api/config/.env`).
+To run this code you will need to fill in some fields of the `.env` file present in the _config_ directory (`./src/config/.env`).
 In this file you can see that some fields are already filled, this is because they are default configurations that can be used if you choose not to modify any of the pre-configured containers to run the repositories that make up the VNC,  however feel free to modify any of these variables to make the project adapt to your environment.
 Also note that some of these variables are not filled in, this is because these variables have their use